Contemporary art photography

 What level is the course and do I need any particular skills?

-You should be able to follow simple written and verbal instructions, demonstrations, handouts and health and safety information, and will be invited to take part in group discussions.
-You should be able to use numbers and be able to undertake simple measurements and calculations.
+You will need to be able to follow simple written and verbal instructions, demonstrations, handouts and health and safety information, and be prepared to take part in group discussions.
+You should be happy using numbers and able to undertake simple measurements and calculations.

 How will I be taught, and will there be any work outside the class?